Table of Contents

 The virus infects the boot sector of storage media formatted with the DOS File Allocation Table (FAT) file system.
 This virus was supposed to stop and track illegal copies of their disk.

 Gas-centrifuge enrichment technology

-Abdul Qadeer Khan might not have a good name in the rest of the world for selling the Gas-centrifuge enrichment technology in the black market, Pakistanis treat him as their hero.
+Abdul Qadeer Khan might not have a good name in the rest of the world for selling the Gas-centrifuge enrichment technology in the black market, but Pakistanis treat him as their hero.

 He is the one who brought the technology to Pakistani to make it the world’s 7th Atomic power.
 These great honors have been crowned upon Pakistan because of the Nation’s pride: Abdul Qadir Khan.

-Brain Cells to a Silicon Chip connection
+Brain Cells to a Silicon Chip Connection

 A very renowned Pakistani scientist, Dr. Naveed Syed, made Pakistan proud through his contributions.
 He is the first-ever scientist to connect brain cells to a silicon chip.

 Due to this remarkable contribution, he has opened the path of taking artificial intelligence computing to the next great level

 The world’s first-ever workable plastic magnet, which works at room temperature, is the contribution of a Pakistani organic chemist and polymer scientist, Mr. Naveed Zaidi.